pollen-robotics/website/content/reachy.md

 ##### Application examples

-Anti-covid measures for your event:
+Health protection measures for your event:

 - mask detection